 In 2000, SADCMET designed a “WMD poster" to send to the NMIs of the (then) 14 member states to create awareness during planned events and media campaigns.
-The initiative was so well received, that the BIPM and BIML adopted the initiative, and has been officially running the process from 2006, by facilitating the design and global distribution of the annual poster.
-Each year a regional metrology organisation is asked to develop the poster, based on the chosen theme.
+The initiative was so well received, that the BIPM and BIML adopted the initiative, and has been officially running the process since 2006, by facilitating the design and global distribution of the annual poster.
+Each year a regional metrology organisation is asked to develop a poster, based on the chosen theme.
 The annual theme is jointly chosen by the International Bureau of Weights and Measures (BIPM) and the International Bureau for Legal Metrology (BIML), and is announced towards the end of the year for implementation in the following year.
 They consider several inputs such as the themes adopted by the international scientific community and newsworthy metrology topics.

 The theme for World Metrology Day 2022 is Metrology in the Digital Era.
 This theme was chosen because digital technology is revolutionising our community and is one of the most exciting trends in society today.